21jake/Binance-volatility-trading-bot-JS/README.md

    <br/>
    To retrieve your Binance API Key and Secret on both Testnet and Mainnet, I find no better guide than this one over <a href="https://www.cryptomaton.org/2021/05/08/how-to-code-a-binance-trading-bot-that-detects-the-most-volatile-coins-on-binance/">here</a>

 5. The bot is default to run on the Testnet.
-If you want to switch to Mainnet, set the TEST_MODE constant to false
+If you want to switch to Mainnet, set the TEST_MODE constant (in the binance.js file) to false

    > const TEST_MODE = false;

 6. Finally, to start the script, open your terminal and run

    > npm run start

+7. To stop the bot, hit Ctrl + C combination in the terminal

 # Contribution